safar-jn/design-patterns/AbstractFactory/README.md

 adding corresponding objects and factory.

-Probably the biggest disadvantage is that opposed to adding new binning approaches, adding whole new variable will require some extra work - extending the factories' interface (**AbstracFactory**) and therefore extending all existing factories.
+Probably the biggest disadvantage is that opposed to adding new binning approaches, adding whole new variable will require some extra work - extending the factories' interface (**AbstractFactory**) and therefore extending all existing factories.